Smooth generalized symmetries of quantum field theories: Group actions in a topos

 \subsection{Finding group actions and homotopy fixed points}

 We now discuss the practical business of finding group actions and homotopy fixed points.

-We have already introduced the notions of $n$-truncated and $n$-connected morphism, for $n \geq -2$.
-For QFTs in spacetime dimension $d$, the corresponding smooth space $X$ is $d$-truncated and we will see in physical examples that $X$ sometimes enjoys various connectedness properties as well.
+We have already introduced the notions of $n$-truncated and $n$-connected morphism, for $n \geq -2$.For QFTs in spacetime dimension $d$ and typical choices of target space,\footnote{Namely, the target category should be $d$-discrete, meaning that it is equivalent to a category in which the $k$-morphisms for $k>d$ are identities.
+Other choices of target can lead to spaces of field theories that are not $d$-truncated; in these cases we expect that even-higher-form symmetries could occur.} the corresponding smooth space $X$ is $d$-truncated and we will see in physical examples that $X$ sometimes enjoys various connectedness properties as well.
 As for the extrinsic symmetry group object $G$, choosing $BG$ to be $n$-connected amounts to insisting that the `symmetry be at least $n$-form or higher', in the physics lingo, while we shall shortly show that it can be taken to be $d$-truncated without loss of generality.
 This nearly, but not quite, corresponds to the physics lore that QFTs in dimension $d$ can have at most $(d-1)$-form symmetries.
 In fact, we will see that $d$-form symmetries do occur, but they manifest themselves in a more subtle way.

-These facts about truncatedness and connectedness motivate us to study their interplay with the notions of fibrations and sections that we used earlier to define group actions and homotopy fixed points.
+These facts about truncatedness and connectedness motivate us to study their interplay with the notions of fibre sequences and sections that we used earlier to define group actions and homotopy fixed points.
 As we shall see, they dovetail nicely.
 As ever, we shall try to emphasize the physical motivations underlying the mathematical results.
 All of those results are known in homotopy theory, but the fact that they generalize to any topos is sometimes new.

 Let us begin by showing that when $X$ is $n$-truncated, one can replace any action of a group on $X$ by an action of the $n$-truncation of that group, without loss of generality, but that truncating further implies a loss of generality.
 This immediately implies the claim above that QFTs in spacetime dimension $d$ can have $d$-form symmetries, but not $(d+1)$-form symmetries.